ProFormA/taskxml/gradinghints/whitepaper-grades.md

 > |                 |        |                    |        | PMD                 |         0.40 __details__ |                           |                |
 > |                 |        |                    |        | Checkstyle          |         0.90 __details__ |                      0.40 |       **0.40** |

 The Compilation Score does not get nullified, because the maximum of tc.a and tc.b scores is \>= 0.5.
-The user could get the following,automatically generated explanation when clicking on the __details__ link besides the "1.00 -\> 1.00" mark:
+The user could get the following, automatically generated explanation when clicking on the __details__ link besides the "1.00 -\> 1.00" mark:

 > When calculating the _Basic aspects Score_ your _Compilation Score_ was not nullified.
 Reason: _Best result of all unit test aspects_ should be \>= 0.5 and was 0.75.